 The research onion was developed by Saunders et al in 2007 to describe the stages through which a researcher must pass when developing an effective methodology.
 Just as I previously explained, in order for your research to have maximum credibility, you must provide explanations and justifications for each level of your methodological decisions.
 The research onion is basically an extension of the research methods tree.

 As you can, there are different layers to the research onion, the premise being that you start from the outside and peel each layer away until you reach the core.
 These layers are broken up into six main areas: research philosophy; research approach; research strategy; research choices; time horizons and techniques and procedures.
 I will explain what each layer means below.

 Research philosophy refers to the set of beliefs concerning the nature of the reality being investigated.
 It is generally examined in terms of ontology and epistemology.
 I have provided more detail on this in my post- ‘Ontology and Epistemology: A Simple Explanation’, but for now I will provide a brief description of each as follows:

 - Epistemology: What Constitutes Valid Knowledge and How Can We Obtain It?

 - Ontology: What Constitutes Reality and How Can We Understand Existence?

 There are two main positions considered here, known as positivism and interpretivism.
 This underpins the qualitative versus quantitative debate, often referred to as “the scientist versus detective” debate.
-I explain exactly what all of this means in my post- ‘What is positivism and interpretevism?’.
+I explain exactly what all of this means in my post- ‘Positivism and Interpretivism: A Simple Explanation’.